 - Minerals are then used from the many rocks found in the volcanic soils rich from the Andes Mountains.
 This rock dust carries more than eighty different minerals which cannot be found in regular fertilizers on the market.

 - Organic matter is created from all harvest and post-harvest waste from our farms.
 This matter is a natural fertilizer for our flower production.

 Converting high production farms is no easy task

 Fungi and insects present a real problem in flower farming.
 Ongoing research and testing help us to determine which methods are most effective and what chemicals we can cease using — protecting the flowers by using natural resources that make the soil as nutrient-rich as possible.

 Using mostly natural resources that are created during the farming process results in well-balanced soil that is fertile and rich in nutrients.
 We produce 40 tons of proprietary and natural elements every week that are used to enrich the soil and to keep it free from disease and insects.

-Our farms are Flor Ecuador certified which means we comply with strict guidelines of the safety and health of our employees, efficient management of our resources as well as the establishment of sustainable processes for the care of the environment.
-We are 100% compliant with the high-level labor standards in Ecuador that guarantees the well-being of our team.
+Our farms are Flor Ecuador certified, complying with strict guidelines for the safety and health of our employees, efficient management of our resources, and establishment of sustainable processes for the care of the environment.
 Our goal is to be a “Zero Carbon Farm,” measuring greenhouse gases to achieve neutrality by 2030.